lineageos4microg/docker-lineage-cicd/README.md

     mirror of the LineageOS source (> 200 GB)
  * `CRONTAB_TIME (now)`: instead of building immediately and exit, build at the specified time (uses standard cron format)
+ * `BOOT_IMG (false)`: copy the build boot.img into the zips folder.
+This is useful as you may need to flash it first if your device doesn't support custom recoveries

 The full list of settings, including the less interesting ones not mentioned in this guide, can be found in the [Dockerfile][dockerfile].